AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/attribution-mapping-methodology.md

 ![](assets/1-1.png)

 Please keep in mind that **not all** touchpoints from your contacts will get pushed into the Opportunity as Attribution Touchpoints.
 The Opportunity's timeline (it's first touch date - closed date) will determine whether or not a touchpoint will count as an influencer on the Opportunity.
-Therefore, if a touchpoint on Contact A occurred after the Opportunity is Closed Won/Lost, Marketo Measure will not push that touchpoint to the Opportunity.
+Therefore, if a touchpoint on Contact A occurred after the Opportunity is Closed Won/Lost, [!DNL Marketo Measure] will not push that touchpoint to the Opportunity.
 This timeline procedure is followed across all other attribution object mapping.

 Pros: This method of attribution is highly effective for most companies.
 The marketing team doesn't need to rely on the sales team to associate all contacts to a particular opportunity (which is often an issue).
 Further, even if a sales team associates contact roles, a lot of other contact's interactions with marketing materials may be missed.
 Finally, this method aides ABM strategies that strive to influence the totality of an account, rather than specific influencers.